Chronic Conditions

 How can I prevent chronic diseases?

-Lifestyle changes like a balanced diet and regular exercise can help.
+Lifestyle changes like a balanced diet and exercise.

 What are chronic conditions?